Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 The job of many social scientists is to provide descriptive statements about the population of interest.
 These could be univariate, bivariate, or even multivariate statements.
-[Machine Learning](#chap:ml) on machine learning will cover methods that go beyond simple descriptive statistics, known as *unsupervised learning*
+The chapter on [Machine Learning](#chap:ml) will cover methods that go beyond simple descriptive statistics, known as *unsupervised learning*, such as cluster analysis.
-Methods that include cluster analysis.

 Descriptive statistics are usually created based on census data or sample surveys to generate some summary statistics like a mean, median,